ibireme/yyjson/doc/API.md

-# Thread Safe
+# Thread Safety
-The library does not use global variables, so if you can ensure that the input parameters of a function are thread-safe, then the function calls are also thread-safe.<br/>
+The library does not use global variables.
+Therefore, if you can ensure that the input parameters of a function are thread-safe, then the function calls are also thread-safe.<br/>

-Typically, `yyjson_doc` and `yyjson_val` are immutable and thread-safe, while `yyjson_mut_doc` and `yyjson_mut_val` are mutable and not thread-safe.
+In general, `yyjson_doc` and `yyjson_val` are immutable and thread-safe, while `yyjson_mut_doc` and `yyjson_mut_val` are mutable and not thread-safe.

-# Locale Dependent
+# Locale Independence
-The library is locale-independent.
+The library is designed to be locale-independent.

-However, there are some special conditions that you need to be aware of:
+However, there are certain conditions that you should be aware of:

-1. You use libc's `setlocale()` function to change locale.
+1. You use libc's `setlocale()` function to change the locale.
-2. Your environment does not use IEEE 754 floating-point standard (e.g. some IBM mainframes), or you explicitly set `YYJSON_DISABLE_FAST_FP_CONV` during build, in which case yyjson will use `strtod()` to parse floating-point numbers.
+2. Your environment does not adhere the IEEE 754 floating-point standard (e.g. some IBM mainframes), or you explicitly set `YYJSON_DISABLE_FAST_FP_CONV` during build, in such case yyjson will use `strtod()` to parse floating-point numbers.

-When you meet **both** of these conditions, you should avoid calling `setlocale()` while other thread is parsing JSON, otherwise an error may be returned for JSON floating point number parsing.
+If **both** of these conditions are met, it is recommended to avoid calling `setlocale()` while another thread is parsing JSON.
+Otherwise, an error may be returned during JSON floating-point number parsing.